 Like earlier editions of HTML, HTML5 is inspired by SGML and has inherited some of its syntactic features.
-For example, it maintains the <!doctype> element.
-However, HTML5 no longer refers to an SGML Document Type Definition (DTD), and it incorporates into its own syntax new elements (<section>, <header>, <article>, <aside>, <time>, etc.) that, like SGML elements, define the content type rather than its presentation, which is left to the CSS.
+For example, it maintains the element.
+However, HTML5 no longer refers to an SGML Document Type Definition (DTD), and it incorporates into its own syntax new elements (

 Document Object Models are a mechanism HTML5 offers for controlling the HMI by controlling not the specific page but how it is defined.
 The best definition of the DOM comes from the W3C itself: